 New technologies around 3-D printing are creating great opportunities for manufacturers to produce parts and products on-demand.
 3-D printing will reduce inventory costs while increasing production speed, especially as new materials enable 3-D printing to become even more flexible.

-Video Transcript: 3D Printing and the Product Lifecycle
+3D Printing and the Product Lifecycle

 3-D printing is having a significant impact on product lifecycle management.
 Manufacturers are looking at using 3-D printing for additive manufacturing and are now able to create unique customized products for their customers.